tanmoykdas/tanmoykdas/README.md

 ## Profile

 I am an undergraduate Computer Science student at **Patuakhali Science and Technology University** with a strong foundation in programming, problem solving, and software development.
-I am passionate about contributing to open-source projects, collaborating on academic research, and developing robust technological solutions.

 ---